jayann22/wpms-stack/README.md

 ==========
 This is Wordpress multisite stack, which is intended to be installed on Centos 6.5 Operation System.
 Usage:
-Login to your system as root or sudoer user and execute followoing commands
+Login to your system as root or sudoer user and execute following commands

 curl https://raw.githubusercontent.com/Link7/wpms-stack/master/setup/install.sh > install.sh